Visigoths vs. Mall Goths: Gameplay

+Adventures

 Jonaya Kemper wrote the adventure "The Little Mx.
 Scare-All Pageant.”

 Design influences

 According to the book, Visigoths vs. Mall Goths was influenced by the videogames EarthBound, Dragon Age: Origins, Monster Prom, and The Sims 3, and the tabletop roleplaying games Montsegur 1244, Witch: The Road to Lindesfarne, Shooting the Moon, Masks: A New Generation, and Dungeons & Dragons 5th edition.

 Reception

 Visigoths vs. Mall Goths was nominated for the ENNIE Awards for "Best Writing" in 2020 and the Indie Game Developer Network award for "Best Setting" in 2021.
 It was in the exhibition "Game Play: Between Fantasy and Realism" at Museum of the Moving Image.

 Kieron Gillen endorsed the game.
 Justin Joyce for Polygon recommended it as a game to try from Indie Press Revolution.
 Banana Chan for Dicebreaker called it one of the best games of 2020.
 Linda Codega for Gizmodo recommended it as a queer game to play for Pride Month.
 Trin Garritano, Games Digital Outreach Lead at Kickstarter, named it their favorite project of 2019.
 Visigoths vs. Mall Goths was featured as a four-part series on One Shot Podcast Network's flagship actual play podcast hosted by James D'Amato, author of Simon & Schuster's "Ultimate RPG" books.
 One Shot Podcast Network's show Character Creation Cast also aired a two-part episode about Visigoths vs. Mall Goths.